MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/bamboohr-connector.md

  ![Screenshot of Select Scopes.](media/bamboohr-connector/bamboohr-selectscopes.png)
  ![Screenshot of Scope Selection.](media/bamboohr-connector/bamboohr-scopeselection.png)

-**5. Get App Client ID and App Secret**

-Navigate to the app credentials section to get the App client ID and App client secret.
+5. Navigate to the **app credentials** to get the App client ID and App client secret.
  ![Screenshot of Client Id and Client Secret Section.](media/bamboohr-connector/bamboohr-clientidandsecret.png)